unional/eslint-plugin-harmony/docs/rules/member-delimiter-style.md

 - `true` - the last member **_must_** have a delimiter.
 - `false` - the last member **_must not_** have a delimiter.
+- not specified - will not check for the last member

 ### `overrides`